rackerlabs/rackspace-how-to/change-the-kernel-version-on-a-linux-cloud-server-by-using-rescue-mode.md

 product_url: cloud-servers
 ---

-If a manual or automatic update to your cloud server is preventing your virtual machine (VM) from booting up properly, you can try to resolve the issue by rolling back the kernel with which your VM is booting.
+If a manual or automatic update to your Linux&reg; cloud server is preventing your virtual machine (VM) from booting up properly, you can try to resolve the issue by rolling back the Linux kernel with which your VM is booting.
 This article walks you through this process.

 ### Enter rescue mode

-Use the following steps to put your server into rescue mode:

-1. Place your server into [rescue mode](/how-to/rescue-mode/).
+Place your server into [rescue mode](/how-to/rescue-mode/).

-2. After you initiate rescue mode, ensure that you copy the temporary root password that displays so that you can access your rescued server.
+**Important**: Ensure that you copy the temporary root password that displays so that you can access your rescued server.

-3. The server continues to display 'Rescuing' until it finally appears with a red status bar reading 'Rescue'.
-At this point, you can attempt to log into it via SSH or emergency console if you prefer.
+The server initially displays the status **Rescuing**.
+When a red status bar that says **Rescue** displays, you can log in to the server by using the steps in the following section.

 ### Log in to your server